0333 900 0101

 From Components to Systems: IT-Integrated Security

 Until roughly a decade ago, when most people thought about security cameras, they associated it with the odd surveillance cam placed strategically in the entrance hallway at work or above the ATMs.
-Surveillance and security systems were effectively centered on the monitoring nodes, and our image of a security system was, effectively, an alarm panel, a few cameras, and the noisy alarm.
+Surveillance and security systems were effectively centred on the monitoring nodes, and our image of a security system was, effectively, an alarm panel, a few cameras, and the noisy alarm.
 The strength of the security system was primarily in how good the cameras were – how sharp the images were, how good the frame rate, and how well it could “see” in the dark.CCTV video analytics real time alerts

 Since then, advances in video processing technology and in computer power have enabled us to build better, more integrated security systems, that now include sophisticated features such as automatic intruder detection and tracking, facial or number plate recognition.
 While IP CCTV technology has continued to improve dramatically, it is now increasingly leveraged, with far greater efficiency, as part of a more complex security system.
 CCTV cameras are now integrated with other types of components, such as intelligent door locks, in order to provide a more comprehensive access control system.
 They are cloud-accessible, enabling seamless integration with the rest of the IT infrastructure, and can be used, for instance, to provide video data for access logs.